 It’s why I write.
 Keeps the mind active, gives me something to do, and believe me when I’m writing I’m never bored, and is a perfect fit between bouts of being a grandfather, a taxi service, and doing everything else that needs a not-so-handy handyman.

 Time flying is the same reason why my granddaughters have grown so much because it seems like it was only yesterday they were babies, and now the eldest is 16.
 When did she get so grown up?

 Oh, well, back to childminding duties.
-It’s school holidays and tomorrow we’re off the travel down ‘the coast’ what most ubiquitously call the Gold Coast, or otherwise known as Surfer’s Paradise.
-IT’s glitzy, has a dark side, and always looks shiny until the sun goes down.
+It’s the school holidays and tomorrow we’re off the travel down ‘the coast’ what most ubiquitously call the Gold Coast, or otherwise known as Surfer’s Paradise.
+It’s glitzy, has a dark side, and always looks shiny until the sun goes down.
 We go there during the day.
-Tomoorow will be the first time in over a year.
+Tomorrow will be the first time in over a year.